-You reeealy need to Click On This Link to enjoy Kaitlin’s Play Group photos.
+You reeealy need to Click On This Link to enjoy Rome’s Play Group photos.
 Those kids are sooooo CUTE!

-Mom’s BDay (do you know how long it takes to get to be 90?), Mom’s Rehab, Angela’s BDay at the zoo!, POP, The Grove, Kaitlin (surprised?), Holiday Fotos from Friends, and More.
+Mom’s BDay (do you know how long it takes to get to be 90?), Mom’s Rehab, Angela’s BDay at the zoo!, POP, The Grove, Rome (surprised?), Holiday Fotos from Friends, and More.

 Yesterday Sandy came by for a little lunch and it was my regular Monday dinner with The Valley Girls.